Font (character style) rule

-Change the appearance of your text, like font family, size, and color.
+Change the appearance of text, like font family, size, and color.

 This rule lets you change the appearance of your text.
-It is called character style rule because it affects the way individual characters are rendered.
-This is a good way to change how your text is styled.
+It is called the Font (character style) rule because it affects how individual characters are rendered instead of changing how paragraphs look (check out the Paragraph style rule)

 When to use it

-You should use the character style rule when you want to change the look and feel of your text in a consistent way.
-It is also a great tool if you want to dynamically style your text according to some criteria, e.g. to ensure that the first line of your text is automatically made bold.
-If you just want to make some quick, static changes to your text, consider whether you should use Static text formatting instead.
+You should use the character style rule when you want to change the look and feel of your text consistently for entire areas or objects.
+It is also a great tool if you want to dynamically style your text according to some criteria, e.g., to ensure that the first line of your text is automatically made bold.
+If you wish to change your text quickly and consistency is not a concern, consider formatting text using the cell and label toolbars.

 Color